zhongjiahao-M/shortcut-color-plugin/README_EN.md

 # ⭐GitHub Repository: https://github.com/zhongjiahao-M/shortcut-color-plugin.git
 # Shortcut Color Plugin

-A powerful SiYuan plugin that allows you to quickly format text with custom colors and bold styles using keyboard shortcuts.
+A powerful SiYuan plugin that allows you to quickly format text with custom colors, background colors and styles using keyboard shortcuts.

 ## Screenshots